skelegorg/skelegorg/README.md

 ### Hello

-Hey, I'm Andrew, a high school student in Canada, and here is where I drop all my projects.
+Hey, I'm Andrew, a student in Canada, and here is where I drop all my projects.

 **current project:** personal website. check skelegorg.tk when it's done.